 Unless you own your stock market investments in a jurisdiction which does not levy taxes upon capital gains (CGT), the gains realized within your portfolio will be taxed.
 Another way around this is to purchase securities via a government approved pension program.
 This may however not be appropriate for non-long-term investors as there will be restrictions preventing you from accessing the money until the government mandated retirement age.
 For investments which produce income in the form of dividends or some other form of cash distribution you will be subject to income tax.
 Measures can be made to plan the amount of income being received for those with high tax obligations, so as to reduce tax liability during periods when that income is not required to cover expenses.
 Most countries allow investors to write-off their investment losses so as to reduce the liability on money that they have earned via other means, e.g employment income.
 Ultimately, taxes are only owed when an investor makes money.
 The extent to which this tax liability is manageable is case by case.

 In Japan there are number of tax breaks for real estate investors available.
 These benefits are nominal for those that live in the house they own, as the accounting treatment is very different.
 As for the rental income that you will receive, that will be treated as ‘income’ for tax purposes, and will be taxed at the prevailing marginal rate.
 Reducing your income tax in Japan is possible, if you are willing to put the effort in, but most will rely upon their accountant to fill out all of the required paperwork.
 There may be some hidden taxes owed when selling an investment property, depending on the accounting methodology used when filing tax-returns during the ownership period, so it makes sense to speak with a financial adviser when considering a purchase.
-The biggest tax benefit for real estate investors is not often spoken about, because it requires a holistic evaluation of an investment considering facets other then net yield after expense.
+The biggest tax benefit for real estate investors in Japan is not often spoken about, because it requires a holistic evaluation of an investment considering facets other then net yield after expense.
 This will be “passive-equity”.
 If your property is mortgaged and the repayments are being made from the rental income (hopefully with some money left over), then the tenant is essentially paying the mortgage for you.
 Sophisticated investors may go as far as to calculate the ‘internal rate of return’ (IRR), which includes this payment-on-your-behalf as part of the return you receive.
 Where the proposition becomes more interesting, is when you realize that annual increases in property equity are not taxed as capital gains, meaning that at the end of the mortgage term, your real IRR was actually higher once tax-adjusted.

 Leverage: Investing more than you have